 Common Misconceptions About Bilingualism and Speech Delay

-Fact Learning both languages can occur at the same time.
+Fact Learning both languages can occur at the same time with no problem.

 Fact Children with speech delays or disorders can communicate in two languages.
 It is encouraged for parents to continue teaching them both languages.

-3 Myth Children who mix language in their early ears will continue to do so later on in life.
+3. Myth Children who mix language in their early years will continue to do so later on in life.

 Fact Children will stop mixing the words as they improve their vocabulary.
 Mixing words happens because they do not fully know how to express themselves using one language.

 Fact Children learn language from repeated experiences and learn to speak by expressing themselves.
-As long as they have the exposure they will learn from bilingual people.
+As long as they have the exposure they will learn the language.

-When a child cannot communicate through understanding and expressing their feelings verbally or nonverbally it is referred to as a language delay.
+When a child cannot communicate through understanding and expressing their feelings verbally (speech) or nonverbally (body language) it is referred to as a language delay.
 It is important to note that language delay is not caused by bilingualism.
-Research has shown that bilingualism can have a positive effect on language development.

 Research has also shown that getting help for bilingual toddlers in the early years of speech development is key to treating language delay.